-We anticipate that the USDA will once again be providing a free breakfast program to all students.
-This meal option will be delivered to classrooms prior to 8:00 a.m. and students will be given time upon entry to consume it prior to the start of class.
+A free breakfast program is available to all students.
+This meal option will be available to students in the cafeteria from 7:45-8:05 a.m.
 Students may opt to save these food items for a snack later in the day.